 Ingredients

-- 2 cup mung bean sprouts washed and strained thoroughly
+- 2 cups mung bean sprouts or soy bean sprouts, rinsed & strained

 Instructions